 Looking at the cards that found their way to the top of the box led me to think that whoever selected these 100 books was interested in more than just the design of the covers.
 I think there’s something for every reader in this box; classic and not-so-classic novels, philosophy, anthologies of poetry, plays, social commentaries and self-help books.
 There’s even a practical guide to raising poultry.

 I began to think of my box of postcards as The Perfect Library.
-There’s something interesting about every book it contains; sometimes it’s the cover but – more often – it’s the subject, or the author, or the year it was published.
+There’s something intriguing about every book it contains.
+Sometimes it’s the cover but – more often – it’s the subject, or the author, or the year it was published.

 There’s enough light to read, a glass of wine left in the bottle and a few more logs for the fire.
 I pick a title at random, and settle down to read…